 Remember the crash of 2008?
 Many people lost their jobs and homes and they witnessed in disbelief as their life’s savings went down the drain in a horrifying wink.
 The average American household lost a third of its net worth during the recession.
 And the Millenials were watching as their parents lost all that they saved up for years.
 Is it any wonder then that ownership means less to them than access?

 This is but one of the factors that led to this paradigm shift.
 A confluence of several other socio-economic trends caused this.
 Buying ‘stuff’ has stopped to be being about the thing itself.
 Instead, what we get from the acquisition has come to matter more.
 Experience won over ownership.

-In every industry, from real-estate and cars to software, a subscription economy is winning.
-The idea of ownership is redefined as one of the many advantages of the subscription system is that the downpayment is relatively insignificant compared to what you get in return.
+In every industry, from real estate and cars to software, a subscription economy is winning.
+The idea of ownership is redefined as one of the many advantages of the subscription system; in that the downpayment is relatively insignificant compared to what you get in return.

 The popularity of the subscription economy largely owes it to the ease of doing it.

 Switching cost is ridiculously high when you own something.
 But it is seemingly trifling when you are only subscribing it.
 The choice suddenly is vast, the advantages much more attractive, and the ordeal of swapping products is transformed into a pleasant experience.
 Generation Y is sure to favor the choice of a premium experience with no strings attached.